mars-protocol/contracts/scripts/multisig/osmosis/README.md

    export ADDR=(your_wallet_address)
    ```

 2. If the multisig has no txs against it, send some tokens to the account.
+Otherwise, the account does not exist in Osmosis' state.

 3. Assert that you have both your own wallet and multisig wallet in your keyring.
    ```